aimannurzharfan/PintarKod/README.md

 ### 5. Launch Application
 Start the backend server:

 ```bash
 npm run start:server
 ```

 Start the mobile client:

 ```bash
 npx expo start
 ```

 ## Cloud Storage Notice
-> **Important**: This project is currently hosted on the **Render Free Tier**.
-The file system is ephemeral, meaning uploaded files (such as avatars or forum attachments) **will not persist** after a server restart.
+> **Important**: This project is currently hosted on the Render Free Tier.
+The file system is ephemeral, meaning uploaded files (such as avatars or forum attachments) will not persist after a server restart.
 For a production environment, this would be replaced with persistent object storage (e.g., AWS S3).